Skip to main content

 Method B: Standard DeploymentProductionManual step-by-step; supports external/HA DB, split CP/DP, security hardening

-For a single-host evaluation or PoC, the bundled quickstart.sh brings the control plane up in minutes (it installs the RPMs, installs and initializes a local PostgreSQL, configures and starts the control plane, and prints the access URL).
+For a single-host evaluation or PoC, the bundled quickstart.sh brings the control plane up in minutes.
+It installs the RPMs, installs and initializes a local PostgreSQL, configures and starts the control plane, and prints the access URL.

-Method B: Standard Deployment (Production)
+Method B: Standard Deployment for Production

 Prepare PostgreSQL